-Laurent Seyer, Chie of Operating Officer and Chief Client Officer Accelerated initiatives to expand the client base and deepen existing • Drove client solutions approach through deep C-level engagement with large clients and prospects to position MSCI as an indispensable and critical partner.
-Increased the number of aggregate senior account manager/key account manager accounts by 10.1% to 163 in 2018, which represents \$909.7 million of total Run Rate (63.6% of MSCI's total Run Rate) as of December 31, 2018. client relationships • Continued to improve the client service model by implementing metrics to generate leading indicators of cancellation risk based on product usage, client engagement and commercial activity.
-Full-year 2018 total retention rate was 94.1%. • Oversaw the launch of Regional Operating Committees in the Americas, APAC, and EMEA, ensuring effective and consistent coordination of our strategy in those regions and countries within those regions. • Drove a 4 percentage point increase from 2017 in MSCI's net promoter score, which measures service quality and client loyalty.
-Drove initiatives to promote long-term growth • Led the achievement of record recurring subscription sales and recurring net new sales that increased by 9.6% and 14.8%, respectively, in the year ended December 31, 2018 compared to the prior year.
-Achieved gross sales of \$200.2 million: Index-\$95.4 million, Analytics-\$75.2 million, ESG-\$20.2 million, Real Estate-\$9.4 million. • Drove record recurring Index sales with two quarters of more than \$20 million in new recurring subscription sales, resulting in 18.5% growth for the year ended December 31, 2018. • Led sales of ESG, factor, custom and specialized Index modules, representing approximately 29.5% of new Index recurring subscription sales for the year ended December 31, 2018, which reflects our ability to generate new sales within the Index segment.
+aurent Seyer, Chi ef Operating Officer and Chief Client Officer Accelerated initiatives to expand the client base and deepen existing client relationships Drove client solutions approach through deep C-level engagement with large clients and prospects to position MSCI as an indispensable and critical partner.
+Increased the number or aggregate senior account manager/key account manager accounts by 10.1% to 163 in 2018 which represents \$909.7 million of total Run Rate (63.6% of MSCI's total Run Rate) as of December 31, 2018.
+Continued to improve the client service model by implementing metrics to generate leading indicators of cancellation risk based on product usage, client engagement and commercial activity.
+Full-year 2018 total retention rate was 94.1%.
+Oversaw the launch of Regional Operating Committees in the Americas, APAC, and EMEA, ensuring effective and consistent coordination of our strategy in those regions and countries within those regions.
+Drove a 4 percentage point increase from 2017 in MSCI's net promoter score, which measures service quality and client loyalty.
+Drove initiatives to promote long-term growth Led the achievement of record recurring subscription sales and recurring net new sales that increased by 9.6% and 14.8%, respectively, in the year ended December 31, 2018 compared t the prior year.
+Achieved gross sales of \$200.2 million: Index-\$95.4 million, Analytics-\$75.2 million, ESG-\$20.2 million, Real Estate-\$9.4 million.
+Drove record recurring Index sales with two quarters of more than \$20 million in new recurring subscription sales, resulting in 18.5% growth for the year ended December 31, 2018 Led sales of ESG, factor, custom and specialized Index modules, representing approximately 29.5% of new Index recurring subscription sales within the Index segment.
 Continued to develop an MSCI value proposition that articulates the value that MSCI delivers to clients and the benefit they derive, in order to unify and strengthen the MSCI brand.
 Oversaw the implementation of the marketing transformation.
-Successfully oversaw hiring of senior marketing team, including a Head of Corporate and Internal Communications, Head of Product Marketing, Head of Segment Marketing, Head of Sales Enablement and Head of Digital Marketing.
-Upgraded global coverage leadership and strengthened • Hired a Head of Client Coverage-APAC to oversee and positively influence the region's transformation.
-Accomplished the creation of four sub-regions: Greater China, North Asia, South Asia (includes India) and Australia and New Zealand to penetrate the APAC market and C-level suite. diversity initiatives • Hired new Global Head of Client Solutions to bring integrated solutions to our larger asset owner and asset manager clients to support improvements in their investment decision processes. • Served as Chairperson of MSCI Executive Diversity Council and championed the expansion of MSCI diversity practices to facilitate a highly diverse and inclusive workplace.
-Sponsored first ever MSCI Diversity and Inclusion Summit to define core priorities and strategy to reinforce the importance of diversity and inclusiveness at the Company.
+Successfully oversaw hiring o senior marketing team, including a Head of Corporate and Internal Communications, Head of Digital Marketing.
+Upgraded global coverage leadership and strengthened diversity initiatives Hired a Head of Client Coverage-APAC to oversee and positively influence the region's transformation.
+Accomplished the creation of four sub-regions: Greater China, North Asia, South Asia (includes India) and Australia and New Zealand to penetrate the APAC market an C-level suite.
+Hired new Global Head of Client Solutions to bring integrated solutions to our larger asset owner and asset manager clients to support improvements in their investment decision processes.
+Served as Chairperson of MSCI Executive Diversity Council and championed the expansion of MSCI diversity practices to facilitate a highly diverse and inclusive workplace.
+Sponsored firs ever MSCI Diversity and Inclusion Summit to define core priorities and strategy to reinforce the importance of diversity and inclusiveness at the Company.